 Finally, to the elation of all involved, “The Sound of Music” was released in March 1965 and theaters everywhere were sold out.
 Julie Andrews and Christopher Plummer played the starring roles in the Rodgers and Hammerstein production, which in April 1966 won five Oscars—at the 38th Academy Awards, the first to be televised in color—for Best Picture • Best Director (Robert Wise) • Best Sound • Best Film Editing • Best Music (Scoring of Music).

-Join our Germany & Austria Highlights tour and visit the Sound of Music sights with Harriman
+Join our Germany & Austria Highlights tour and visit the Sound of Music sights with Brett

 “The Sound of Music” (SOM), based on a true story, is arguably the most popular musical film of all time.
 A guidebook to Salzburg simply would not be complete without a tribute to its creation.
 With more than five years of experience as a SOM tour guide living in Austria, Brett Harriman has written step-by-step instructions so you can do the tour yourself, easily and efficiently, leading straight to the locations made famous by this timeless classic.
 You will save a tidy sum in comparison to paying for a commercial tour at around US$50 per person, essentially recouping the price of our guidebook several times over.

-Brett Harriman’s “Self-guided Salzburg & The Sound of Music” guidebook is available and updated for 2017!
+Brett’s “Self-guided Salzburg & The Sound of Music” guidebook is available and updated for 2019!

 Purchase this valuable resource that bundles together the do-it-yourself destination guides for Salzburg, the Lake District, and The Sound of Music (walking tour: University Platz to Mirabell; driving tour: Anif Water Castle to Moon Lake).

-(For sale at Amazon, click above graphic to read reviews of the book and browse its interior via the Look Inside feature.)
+(For sale at Amazon, click link to read reviews of the book and browse its interior via the Look Inside feature.)

 Sound of Music video series: